nualagr/the-lord-of-the-rings-game/README.md

 - when a match is not successful and
 - when the game is over.

-**Counter** - provides the user with a visual score of the number of pairs they have matched within a given round.
+**Pairs Counter** - provides the user with a visual score of the number of pairs they have matched within a given round.

+**Clicks Counter** - provides the user with a visual score of the number of clicks they have used so far within a given round.

-**Timer** - provides the user with a visual representation of the game-play time.
+**Count Down Timer** - provides the user with a visual representation of the game-play time left in the current round.

 **Mute sound effects button** - allows the user to turn off in-game sound effects.

 **Home button** - allows the user to navigate back to the home page and restart their game experience.

+**Help button** - brings up a modal of the game rules.

+**Failure Modal** - alerts the user to the fact that they did no complete the round in the given timeframe.
+A **Restart** button allows them to start a new game immediately.

-**Completion Modal** - pop up window congratulates the user and provides them with their score time and with character information and a quote from the last character tile matched.
+**Completion Modal** - pop up window congratulates the user at the end of Round Three and provides them with their score time and provides them with a **Prize Button** which opens a visual prize modal.

+**Character Information Modal** - Modal which contains a random character image and information (name, species, place of birth, etc.) and a quote from the character.

 A **footer** contains **social media** links to: